ahlashkari/AuthAttLyzer/README.md

+# AuthAttLyzer (Authorship Attribution Analyzer)

-# Python based source code Authorship Attribution
+## Python based source code Authorship Attribution

 This directory contains all the code to perform authorship attribution based on the extracted features

 ## About

 In particular, you'll find here the code for the following two groups of experiments:

 *Code Authorship Attribution.* Extract features for a dataset and try to assign source code to authors.

 ## Setup
 In this directory, you will find a *requirements.txt* and *config_example.ini*